OaedeY I loved your post.Much thanks again. Really Great.

 Wisdom increases total mana by 10 per point.
 Note that the rate of mana regeneration is a fixed percentage of total mana.

 Fortitude increases total health by 12 per point for the Warrior, 7 per point for the Mage, and 10 per point for the Ranger.
 Note that the rate of health regeneration is a fixed percentage of total health, 3% of the Max HP rounded down at the decimal.
+As discussed above in the dexterity section, because of the nerf to defense, fortitude might become a bigger priority.
+Also due to the introduction of the ability tree, abilities will now scale up in damage with ability points and stat points can be put into fortitude instead.

 Stats and Spells